fmmb/IPMU2020-booklet/README.md

 ## Generating TEX files for each abstract

-You have to create the file `subfile.template` that serves as a LaTeX template, and `metadata/toc.tsv`, containing information about each paper:
+You have to create the file `metadata/subfile.template` that serves as a LaTeX template, and `metadata/toc.tsv`, containing information about each paper:

 * `reference` (one for each abstract file name)
 * `title` paper title